Yphanikumar5/integrations/aws-autoscaling/README.md

 ### METRICS

 For more information about the metrics emitted by AWS Auto Scaling, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/autoscaling/">https://aws.amazon.com/autoscaling/</a>.

+### RECOMMENDED METRICS

+There are no recommended metrics on CloudWatch.

 ### LICENSE